woodxiang/supreium-headless-gl/README.md

     xvfb-run -s "-ac -screen 0 1280x1024x24” <node program>

-### Development
+### How should I set up a development environment for headless-gl?
-Because `gl` uses native code, it is a bit more involved to set up than a typical JavaScript npm module.
-Before you can use it, you will need to ensure that your system has the correct dependencies installed.
-To get started, first make sure you have your system dependencies set up (see below), then do the following:
+After you have your [system dependencies installed](#system-dependencies), do the following:

 1. Clone this repo: `git clone git@github.com:stackgl/headless-gl.git`
 1. Switch to the headless gl directory: `cd headless-gl`